Is your blender not working? Something might be jamming the blades.

-This can not only result in your blender not working, but also trip your breakers and cause short circuits that can shorten your appliance’s lifespan significantly, so address this issue as soon as you can.
+A damaged power cord can not only result in your blender not working but also trip your breakers and cause short circuits.
+All of which can shorten your blender’s lifespan significantly, so please address the issue as soon as you can.

 Solution: Try a different power cord.

-The next thing we want to check is the activation switch.
-Due to damage, or just regular use, this component can wear out or fail, leaving you unable to turn your blender on or off.
+The next thing you want to check when your blender won’t turn on is the activation switch.
+Due to damage or just regular use, the switch can wear out or fail.

-If you suspect this to be the issue, you’ll have to go in, so get your gear ready.
+If you suspect the switch is the issue, you must go in, so get your gear ready.

-- Carefully unplug your appliance from the outlet and turn it upside down.
+- Carefully unplug your blender from the outlet and turn it upside down.

-- Remove the screws at the bottom with either a flat or a cross screwdriver, depending on your model
+- Remove the screws at the bottom of the blender with either a flat or a cross screwdriver, depending on your model.

 - Bring out your multimeter and test the switch for continuity.

-Remember, no continuity means that the part will have to be replaced.
-If you’re a visual person, like me, there are many online blender repair videos you can use for reference.
+No continuity means that the switch will have to be replaced.
+If you’re a visual person like me, there are many online blender repair videos you can use for reference.

 #4 Your Fuse Is Blown